Confinement of fermions in tachyon matter: Introduction

 The color dielectric function $G$ is responsible for the long distance dynamics that bring about confinement in the IR regime of the model.
 It also facilitates the strong interactions between quarks and gluons.
 The scalar field $\phi(r)$ is responsible for the dynamics of the self-interacting gluon fields and the color dielectric function.
 We will use a Lagrangian density that describes the dynamics of the gauge, the scalar field associated with the tachyon and gluon dynamics and fermion fields coupled with mass at zero temperature \cite{29}.
 The motivation for using this approach are: Firstly, we are able to compute both the scalar and vector potentials by considering a heavy anti-quark source surrounded by a relatively light and slowly moving quarks.
 This enables us compute the effect of short range spin dependent {\it `Thomas precession'} (vector potential) and the effect of long range spin independent {\it `Thomas precession'} (scalar potential).
 Secondly, we are able to apply phenomenological effective field theory to identify the color dielectric function with the tachyon potential in a simple form.
 Also, this approach makes it easy to observe how the QCD vacuum is modified by the dielectric function resulting in gluon condensation.
 Finally, vector and scalar glueball masses are easily calculated from the tachyon potential and the Lagrangian respectively.

 The paper is organized as follows.
 In Sec.~\ref{sec1} we review the Maxwell's Lagrangian with source in color dielectric medium.
 In Sec.~\ref{sec2} we introduce the Lagrangian density for the model.
 In Sec.~\ref{QCD vacuum} we derive the QCD-like vacuum of the model.
 In Sec.~\ref{sec3} we choose a suitable tachyon potential for the study.
 In Sec.~\ref{sec4} we compute the scalar and vector potentials for confinement, vector and scalar glueball masses and explore the physics involved.
+In Sec.~\ref{couplings}, we compare our parameters with those from well-known phenomenological models. {In Sec.~\ref{TCDAH} we discuss the dual Higgs mechanism associated with the tachyon (and QCD magnetic monopole) condensation and confinement}.
 In Sec.~\ref{sec5} we present the results and analysis.
 Our final comments are contained in Sec.~\ref{conc}.